 - Convention on the International Recovery of Child Support and Other Forms of Family Maintenance

 Not all member countries ratified all of these conventions, but they continue to be applicable in some circumstances.
 The Hague Convention of the Civil Aspects of International Child Abduction is especially useful, and is often called on in cases where a parent takes a child to another country without approval.

-Petrelli Law handles international divorce cases.
-We will help you determine the best jurisdiction for your divorce and represent you through the process.
+The attorneys at Petrelli Previtera Schimmel, LLC have successfully handled many international divorce cases.
+We will help you determine the best jurisdiction for your divorce and represent you throughout the process.
 Our knowledge of family law in other countries will help us exercise your legal rights to your property and children.